Go Mad from the Isolation

 - SCP-2701 ("True Solitary").
 People put inside cell 667 experience full sensory deprivation, suffering mental trauma that causes cognitive shutdown or mania.
 Those incarcerated for less than two hours end end up with one or more phobias (such as nyctophobia, photophobia, claustrophobia or agoraphobia) or serious mental illnesses such as dementia, catatonia and anorexia.
 Those spending more than 2 hours inside usually suffer a complete psychological breakdown.

-- In If The Emperor Had A Text To Speech Device, this is what apparently happened to the Custodes.
+- This is what apparently happened to the Custodes.
 After ten thousand years of watching over the (comatose) Emperor and killing an odd daemon trying to invade every hundred years or so, they turned into Macho Camp, deposed of their armor and gone way off the deep end.
 Kitten is the only one who doesn't seem affected, and even he says that he went through a phase and that he starts feeling more emotions than just awe for the Emperor, which worries him.

 - In The Ren & Stimpy Show episode, "Hermit Ren," the eponymous dog gets so sick of Stimpy he leaves to join a hermit guild.
 They provide him with a cave and a boulder to lock him in forever.
 Completely alone.
 It doesn't take long for him to lose his mind.
 He gets kicked out for creating imaginary friends.